 TERRORISM RISK : HIGH

-The possibility of terrorist attack is on a very high level taking into account the fact that Anti-Western terrorist groups are active in India and tourists are the targets.
+The possibility of a terrorist attack is on a very high level taking into account the fact that Anti-Western terrorist groups are active in India and tourists are the targets.
 India has been the place of several attacks by Muslim terrorists in the recent history and the religious sites, markets and beaches visited by the British tourists are the main targets.

 SCAMS RISK : HIGH

-Scams are typical for India and the risk of being scammed is at the high level.
+Scams are typical for India and the risk of being scammed is at a high level.
 Tourists should avoid traveling alone on public transport, taxis or auto-rickshaws, particularly at night.
 The best solution is to use pre-paid taxis at airports, since there have been reports of tourists becoming the victims of a scam by taxi drivers, and the drivers were even violent when the tourists have refused to pay.